idris-adigun/dynamic-matform-builder/projects/dynamic-mat-forms/README.md

 # DynamicMatForms

-Dynamic Forms for Angular is a library that allows you to dynamically generate forms based on a JSON schema.
+DynamicMatForms for Angular is a library that allows you to dynamically generate forms based on a JSON schema.
 It supports multiple input types, validation, dependent inputs, and animations.
 This library integrates seamlessly with Angular Material to create responsive and interactive forms.
 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0.

 ### Feature